MedicalGenomicsLab/Vigelint/CVPO/README.md

 # CVPO Overview

-CVPO is broken into two parts, a manual part, and an automatic part. **The manual part is centred around downloading the correct data from ClinVar and ensuring that data is labelled correctly.**
+CVPO is broken into two stages - one stage centers around on downloading and re-naming the data, while the second stage focuses on combining that data into a matrix.
+**It should be noted that re-naming of data is done manually - I have elected not to automate this step to ensure that people understand that the definition of a month differs between ClinVar and PADA-WAN**

 <h2> Preparing the data for CVPO </h2>

 ## Downloading the Getting the Gene Data From ClinVar

-_Step 1:_ open Gene_Specific_Summary_rsync.sh.
+CVPO requires the information in the offical ClinVar tab delimited Gene Specific Summary files.
+This information can be collected automatically through (rsync) or manually.

+_Automatically retrive the ClinVar data:_ open _Gene_Specific_Summary_rsync.sh_.
 Copy the command for the time interval you want to examine.
 With the command line natigate to the folder you wish to store the data in.
 In the command line enter the command you copied.

 - For example: